 Good books for Black children in grades Pre-K to 6th

-African American families and educators often struggle to find reading materials that highlight the many accomplishments, experiences and interests of Black people.
-Quality and appropriate books about Black Americans and people of color other than Martin Luther King are not easy to find.
+African American families and educators often struggle to find reading materials that highlight the many accomplishments, experiences, and interests of Black people.
+Quality and appropriate books about Black Americans and people of color other than Martin Luther King are challenging to find.

-In this complex and harsh environment, primarily rooted in the topics of race, race relations, and African American history and studies, it has become more difficult for Black parents to find and obtain quality children’s literature.
+In this complex and harsh environment, primarily rooted in race, race relations, and African American history and studies, it has become more difficult for Black parents to find and obtain quality children’s literature.

-In addition to the literature about Africans brought to American as slaves and the slave trade, Civil War, segregation and Jim Crow laws, African American families want their kids to read about emancipation, the Harlem Renaissance, the Civil Rights Movement in the 1960s, the first African Americans to achieve greatness in their field and the rich history of the Africana American community.
+In addition to the literature about Africans brought to America as slaves.
+The slave trade, Civil War, segregation, and Jim Crow laws, African American families want their kids to read about emancipation, the Harlem Renaissance, the Civil Rights Movement in the 1960s, the first African Americans to achieve greatness in their field and the rich history of the Africana American community.

-Discussions about the many contributions Black men and women have made to American history are often limited to Black History Month, but the quest to learn more about African American history has become more relative with the emergence of the Black Lives Matter and social justice movement in the United States and globally.
+Discussions about Black men and women’s many contributions to American history are often limited to Black History Month.
+Still, the quest to learn more about African American history has become more relative with the emergence of the Black Lives Matter and social justice movement in the United States and globally.

-These movements have heightened the awareness of racial prejudice and oppression, systematic racism and equality that has led to much confusion in many societal areas and within the Black community.
+These movements have heightened awareness of racial prejudice and oppression, systematic racism, and equality, leading to much confusion in many societal areas and within the Black community.

 Children’s literature is important because it provides students with opportunities to appreciate their cultural heritage and those of others as well as develop emotional intelligence and creativity.